andrewstreater/gacha-village/README.md

 ### Reviews
 * Users should be able to create reviews on the Trades page in their profile.
 Reviews should only be able to be left on trades that are closed and not older then 60 days.
 * The review form should show a text area for "Review" and a star rating section, and a submit button at the bottom.
+* Reviews received will be displayed as an average on the user's profile page

+### Forum/Disscussion Page
+* The main discussion page will show a list of all discussions in a forum style
+* On the left collumn, there will be a green "Create a Post" button
+* In the post detail page, you will see Images the user has uploaded to the post followed by the text body of the post, below that will be a row with a like button, number of likes, a "comments" tag followed by number of comments
+* the comments section will start with a text box for users to leave a comment and will have a "Leave comment" button to submit it.
+* Below the post display section will be a list of the comments.
+Each comment will Show the username, date the comment was created, comment body, a like button.
+* If the logged-in user is the one who left the comment, they can edit the comment, but an edited tag will be added to the comment.

+#### Create a Post form
+* The create a post form will have a title, image, and text area.
+* There will be a submit button on the bottom to submit the post

+#### Likes